nazmulnabil/top_flutter_repo/README.md

 The input is then recieved by use case from bloc which further sends the data to repository.
 The rpository then invokes and pass the input remote data source which is actually responsible for the http requests.Along with the given input it also sends some query parameter such as [sort,order,limit etc].
-The limit is set to 50,with the ascending order based on star count as sort parameter.So we can achieve the top 50 most starred flutter repositories with the given flutter keyword.
+The limit is set to 50,with the descending order based on star count as sort parameter.So we can achieve the top 50 most starred flutter repositories with the given flutter keyword.

 After every succesfull api call we get the Json response....In this phase offline caching mechanism takes place.